Redblockmasteur/My-portfolio/posts/CBG.md

 title: "Bridging The Gap: My Summer at the Chicago Botanic Garden"

-subtitle: "From Silicon Chips to Garden Clippers: An Exploration of Tech in Horticulture"
+subtitle: "From Silicon Chips to Garden Clippers: My Exploration in Horticulture."

 date: "2023-07-30"